 Have you ever wondered why the players' energy bar in the match viewer sometimes has 3 colours?

-This is actually one of least documented features of the match simulation.
+This is actually one of the least documented features of the match simulation.
 I'll get back to what it means in a bit.

 It has now been several years since we implemented a new match simulator, and it was an enormous technical challenge.

 But, when we finally released it, we were honestly exhausted and needed a change.
-So, we never got around to giving the simulator the kind of follow-up and polish that's often necessary in to make a system - which might well be a huge technical achievement - pleasant to use, easy to understand and above all entertaining.
+So, we never got around to giving the simulator the kind of follow-up and polish that's often necessary in order to make a system - which might well be a huge technical achievement - pleasant to use, easy to understand and above all entertaining.

 There were quite a few things on our list of things to improve, add or finish in the match viewer, match simulator and tactics editor after release, which we never got around to.